 The hotel industry is one of the first industries opened up to foreign investment in China.
 Shortly after the economic reform of 1978, several joint-venture hotels appeared in larger cities like Beijing and Guangzhou.
 By the 1990s, the domestic hotel industry began to soar.
 Despite ongoing foreign investment, more than 95 percent of hotels in China remain domestic-invested.
 The share is even higher among middle- and lower-range hotels.

 Headquartered in Shanghai, Jin Jiang International is the largest domestic hotel group in China, in terms of hotel numbers.
 Targeted at budget travelers, the majority of Jin Jiang hotels are select-service hotels.
-In 2019, Shanghai Jin Jiang International generated more than 20 billion yuan in revenue, earning it a place in the Chinese Fortune 500.
+In 2019, Shanghai Jin Jiang International generated almost 21 billion yuan in revenue, earning it a place in the Chinese Fortune 500.